 To the dismay of those trying to fix the Scottish diet, the battered, deep-fried Mars Bar has been described by many as the ‘unofficial national dish of Scotland.’
-It originated in 1995 when two lads dared each other to ask the owners of the Carron Fish Bar in Stonehaven (then known as The Haven Chip Bar) to put a Mars Bar in the fryer.
-What sounds almost as disgusting as the Scottish practice of deep frying pizzas turned out to be a remarkable delicacy.
+It originated in the summer of 1992 when two Mackie Academy alumni (John Twaddle and Brian McDonald) dared each other to ask the Evelyn Balgowan of the Carron Fish Bar in Stonehaven (then known as The Haven Chip Bar) to put a Mars Bar in the fryer.
+Balgowan made a quick phone call to owner Ingram Mowat to get advice on how to do it; and the result, which sounds almost as disgusting as the Scottish practice of deep frying pizzas, turned out to be a remarkable delicacy.
 The hot batter crunches to releases just-molten chocolate, and the caramel is initially liquid, but it somehow solidifies a little on the tooth to give a very pleasant chew.

 It did not take long for news of this new foodstuff to reach the ears of journalists, and the first record of the dish appears in the Aberdeen Evening Express.
 Since then, the battered, deep-fried Mars bar has spread across Scotland, and many fish and chip shops are on record as making them.
 A 2004 study published in The Lancet revealed that DFMBs were available in 22% of Scottish fish and chip shops.
 In 2017, Roger Federer tucked into one to provide some pre-match calories at a tennis event in Glasgow.
 The treat was supplied by none other than Andy Murray’s granny.
 Hilariously, the Stonehaven & District Lions Club had their world record attempt of the largest number of people eating a deep-fried Mars and drinking Irn Bru at the same time turned down by Guinness because it required “absolutely no skill.”